 - Routine Patient Care. - Obtain glucose reading. - Oral glucose: administer commercially prepared glucose gel or equivalent.
 Hypoglycemic patients must be alert enough to swallow and protect airway. - If unable to administer glucose gel or equivalent orally, administer commercially prepared intranasal glucagon or glucagon auto-injector, if available.
-For patients with an insulin pump who are hypoglycemic with associated altered - mental status, and patient cannot ingest oral glucose and glucagon is not available and ALS is not available remove the pump infusion set. - Leave the pump connected and running if able to ingest oral glucose or glucagon is available.
+For patients with an insulin pump who are hypoglycemic with associated altered - available and ALS is not available remove the pump infusion set.
+Leave the pump connected and running if able to ingest oral glucose or glucagon is available.